Mod-phi convergence I: Normality zones and precise deviations: Introduction

-When $\phi$ is the standard Gaussian (resp.
-Poisson) distribution, we will speak of mod-Gaussian (resp. mod-Poisson) convergence. \end{definition}
+When $\phi$ is the standard Gaussian (resp.~Poisson) distribution, we will speak of mod-Gaussian (resp.~mod-Poisson) convergence.
+Besides, unless explicitely stat\-ed, we shall always assume that $0$ belongs to the band of convergence $\mathcal{S}_{(c,d)}$, \emph{i.e.}, $c<0<d$.
+Under this assumption, Definition \ref{def:modphi} implies mod-$\phi$ convergence in the sense of \cite[Definition 1.1]{JKN11} or \cite[Section 2]{DKN11}.

 It is immediate to see that mod-$\phi$ convergence implies a \emph{central limit theorem} if the sequence of parameters $t_{n}$ goes to infinity (see the remark after Theorem \ref{thm:cltlattice}).
 But in fact there is much more information encoded in mod-$\phi$ convergence than merely the central limit theorem.
-Indeed the works \cite{JKN11,DKN11,KN10, KN12, BKN09} tend to illustrate the fact that mod-$\phi$ convergence appears as a natural extension of the framework of sums of independent random variables, in the sense that many interesting asymptotic results that hold for sums of independent random variables can also be established for sequences of random variables converging in the mod-$\phi$ sense.
+Indeed, mod-$\phi$ convergence appears as a natural extension of the framework of sums of independent random variables (see Example \ref{ex:sumiid}): many interesting asymptotic results that hold for sums of independent random variables can also be established for sequences of random variables converging in the mod-$\phi$ sense (\cite{JKN11,DKN11,KN10, KN12, BKN09}).
 For instance, under some general extra assumptions on the convergence in Equation \eqref{eq:modphi}, it is proved in \cite{DKN11,KN12,FMN14} that one can establish local limit theorems for the random variables $X_n$.
-Then the local limit theorem of Stone appears as a special case of the local limit theorem in the framework of mod-$\phi$ convergence.
-On the other hand, it applies also to a variety of situations where the random variables under consideration exhibit some dependence structure (\emph{e.g.} the Riemann zeta function on the critical line, some probabilistic models of primes, the winding number for the planar Brownian motion, the characteristic polynomial of random matrices, finite fields $L$-functions, \emph{etc.}).
+Then the local limit theorem of Stone appears as a special case of the local limit theorem for mod-$\phi$ convergent sequences.
+But the latter also applies to a variety of situations where the random variables under consideration exhibit some dependence structure (\emph{e.g.} the Riemann zeta function on the critical line, some probabilistic models of primes, the winding number for the planar Brownian motion, the characteristic polynomial of random matrices, finite fields $L$-functions, \emph{etc.}).
 It is also shown in \cite{BKN09} that mod-Poisson convergence (in fact mod-$\phi$ convergence for $\phi$ a lattice distribution) implies very sharp distributional approximation in the total variation distance (among other distances) for a large class of random variables.
 In particular, the total number of distinct prime divisors $\omega(n)$ of an integer $n$ chosen at random can be approximated in the total variation distance with an arbitrary precision by explicitly computable measures.